 These music theories can be observed when they are written, played, or sung together, as in a chord, or one after the other, as in any melody.
 Now you understand the music interval meaning now let’s see different types of interval in music in detail.

-What are the music intervals types?
+What are the Music Intervals Types?

 Intervals fall into different categories according to the order or the sequence they are in.
 They are in Linear, Horizontal, Vertical orders.
 Using the sounds they produce, we can differentiate intervals.
 In that way music intervals can be Harmonic and Melodic.